WebAssembly/design/JS.md

 Whenever WebAssembly semantics specify a [trap](AstSemantics.md#traps), a `WebAssembly.RuntimeError` object is thrown.
-WebAssembly code (currently) has no way to catch this exception and thus the exception will necessarily propagate to the innermost non-WebAssembly caller (either the browser or JavaScript) where it is handled like a normal JavaScript exception.
+WebAssembly code (currently) has no way to catch this exception and thus the exception will necessarily propagate to the enclosing non-WebAssembly caller (either the browser or JavaScript) where it is handled like a normal JavaScript exception.

 If WebAssembly calls JavaScript via import and the JavaScript throws an